Boeing invites pilots, regulators to briefing as it looks to return 737 MAX to service

 Korean Air Lines Co Ltd, which before the grounding had been due to receive its first 737 MAX in April, said it planned to send pilots to Renton.
 South Korean low-cost carrier Eastar Jet will send two pilots, a spokesman said.

-Ethiopian Airlines did not respond immedidately to a request for comment about the meeting.
+Ethiopian Airlines did not respond immediately to a request for comment about the meeting.

-The 737 MAX is Boeing's best-selling plane, with orders worth more than US$500 billion at list prices.

-Teams from the three U.S. airlines that own 737 MAX jets participated in a session in Renton reviewing a planned software upgrade on Saturday.

 It remained unclear whether the software upgrade, called "design changes" by the FAA, will resolve concerns stemming from the ongoing investigation into the March 10 Ethiopian Airlines crash, which killed all 157 on board.

-"It gives a message of stalling and it takes immediate action which is faster than the action which pilots were briefed to take by Boeing," said Yohannes, himself a pilot with over 30 years of experience, including flying Boeing's 777 and 787.

-The U.S. official said planned changes included 15 minutes of training to help pilots deactivate the anti-stall system known as MCAS in the event of faulty sensor data or other issues.
-It also included some self-guided instruction, the official added.

-American Airlines said Sunday it will extend flight cancellations through April 24 because of the grounding of the 737 MAX and cut some additional flights.
+American Airlines said on Sunday that it will extend flight cancellations through April 24 because of the grounding of the 737 MAX and cut some additional flights.
+REUTERS